-1 x logbook, recommended completion by the end of Advanced Training.
+1 logbook.
+Completion is recommended by the end of Advanced Training.

 The logbook is a learning tool that helps trainees capture data about and reflect on specific workplace experiences.
 The logbook tool is currently under development.
 More information on the tool and how to complete it will be available in 2025.